2027 in public domain: United States

-Notable works entering the public domain in the United States in 2027 include Universal Pictures' Frankenstein and Dracula films.
+Notable works entering the public domain in the United States in 2027 include two of the most famous Universal Monsters films, Frankenstein and Dracula.

-Under the Copyright Term Extension Act, books published in 1931, films released in 1931, and other works published in 1931, will enter the public domain in 2027 if they were made for hire as defined in American copyright law.
+Under the Copyright Term Extension Act, books published in 1931, films released in 1931, and other works published in 1931 will enter the public domain in 2027.
 Sound recordings that were published in 1926 and unpublished works whose authors died in 1956 will also enter the public domain.

-The Disney animated short The Moose Hunt, featuring Pluto in his first appearance under his familiar name and as Mickey Mouse's dog; as well as Universal Pictures' Frankenstein and Dracula, starring Boris Karloff and Bela Lugosi in their respective title roles; will be among the works to enter the public domain.
-In addition, the character Betty Boop's first cartoons under her familiar portrayal as a human will enter the public domain.
+The Disney animated short The Moose Hunt, featuring Pluto in his first appearance under his familiar name and as Mickey Mouse's dog; as well as Universal Pictures' adaptations of Frankenstein and Dracula, starring Boris Karloff and Bela Lugosi in their respective lead roles; will be among the works to enter the public domain.
+On the other hand, the 1931 installments of E. C. Segar's comic strip Thimble Theatre, including those that introduced early depictions of J. Wellington Wimpy and Popeye's use of spinach to gain his superpowers, (Note: From May 2nd/3rd and June 26, respectively.) as well as the character Dick Tracy created by Chester Gould, were both already in the public domain due to lack of proper copyright renewal.
+The same applied to the first Merrie Melodies cartoons, three of which starred the character Foxy.

-Other significant films entering the public domain include Rouben Mamoulian's Dr. Jekyll and Mr. Hyde (the first horror film to win an Academy Award), Charlie Chaplin's City Lights, the 1931 Best Picture Oscar-winner Cimarron, the Gangster films Little Caesar and The Public Enemy, the Marx Brothers film Monkey Business, Laurel and Hardy's first feature film Pardon Us, Fritz Lang's serial killer drama M, Josef von Sternberg's Dishonored starring Marlene Dietrich, Michael Powell's directorial debut Two Crowded Hours, Otto Preminger's directorial debut The Great Love, F. W. Murnau's final film Tabu: A Story of the South Seas, the John Ford films Arrowsmith and The Brat, the Alfred Hitchcock films The Skin Game, Mary and Rich and Strange, Oscar Micheaux's first sound film The Exile, Mädchen in Uniform (one of the earliest films depicting a lesbian relationship), G. W. Pabst's The Threepenny Opera, Mário Peixoto's Limite, Dave Fleischer's Bimbo's Initiation, the first Canadian sound film The Viking, the first Soviet sound film Road to Life and the first Bollywood-musical Alam Ara (now believed lost).
+Other significant films entering the public domain include Charlie Chaplin's City Lights, the gangster film The Public Enemy starring James Cagney and Jean Harlow, the Marx Brothers film Monkey Business, Laurel and Hardy's first feature film Pardon Us, Fritz Lang's serial killer drama M starring Peter Lorre, Rouben Mamoulian's Dr. Jekyll and Mr. Hyde starring Fredric March (which won him the year's Academy Award for Best Actor, the first Oscar awarded to a horror film), Lloyd Corrigan's Daughter of the Dragon starring Anna May Wong, Frank Borzage's Best Director Academy Award-winning film Bad Girl, Possessed starring Joan Crawford and Clark Gable, King Vidor's The Champ starring Wallace Beery, Josef von Sternberg's Dishonored starring Marlene Dietrich, Michael Powell's directorial debut Two Crowded Hours, Otto Preminger's directorial debut The Great Love, F. W. Murnau's final film Tabu: A Story of the South Seas, the John Ford films Arrowsmith and The Brat, the Alfred Hitchcock films The Skin Game, Mary and Rich and Strange, Frank Capra's films Dirigible, The Miracle Woman and Platinum Blonde, Palmy Days with Eddie Cantor, A Connecticut Yankee with Will Rogers, Mädchen in Uniform (one of the earliest films depicting a lesbian relationship), G. W. Pabst's The Threepenny Opera, Mário Peixoto's Limite, Dave Fleischer's animated cartoon Bimbo's Initiation, the first cartoons of Charles Mintz's character Scrappy, the first Canadian sound film The Viking, the first Soviet sound film Road to Life, and the first Bollywood-musical Alam Ara (now believed lost).